 From wood to engineered wood and fiber-cement to vinyl, we have collected information on both natural and artificial materials used for siding.

 Types of Siding

-Wood is the most traditional type of siding used in the houses.
-Mostly wooden siding is done in bungalows, cape cod, and exteriors of the cottage.
-Wooden exterior often catches attention due to its traditionally rich and organic look.
+Wood is the most traditional type of siding used in houses.
+Mostly wooden siding is useful in bungalows, cape cod, and exteriors of the cottage.
+The wooden exterior often catches attention due to its traditionally rich and organic look.

 People like to go for wooden sidings as it is versatile.
-You will get plenty of colors and shapes in wood siding, like clapboards, shingles, drop sidings, vertical boards, log, etc. the most commonly used wood are pine, redwood, spruce, and cedar.
+You will get plenty of colors and shapes in wood siding, like clapboards, shingles, drop sidings, vertical boards, logs, etc. the most commonly useful wood are pine, redwood, spruce, and cedar.

 If you are going for the wooden siding, keep in mind, it requires high maintenance and is susceptible to termites, woodpeckers, rotting, and even fire.
 With proper care, it can last for 10 years or even 100 years.
 It requires painting and chalking for maintaining weather resistance.